Table of Contents

 Download options

 • Download file to translate: Both translated and untranslated strings will be included in the file.
-However, for the untranslated entries, the msgstr values will be empty so that translators know which are the entries that they need to work on.
+However, the msgstr values will be empty for the untranslated entries so that translators know which entries they need to work on.

-• Download for use: All the entries that have not been translated yet will be included in the file containing empty msgstr values.
+• Download for use: All the entries that have yet to be translated will be included in the file as empty msgstr values.
 The already translated strings will also be included in the file.

 • Download only reviewed translations: The file will contain all the strings of the original file.
 However, for the unreviewed strings, the msgstr values will be empty.